Tips for riders in Thailand by Cat Motors

 16. Keep to the left side while turning because vehicles you face can drift to your way that can cause a crash.
 At the same time, please don’t forget about sand and other junk that I have mentioned before.

 Maybe you already knew all that.
 Especially about bears!!

 In that case, feel free to pick up a motorcycle you like and enjoy your ride on the roads of Northern Thailand!

-We have no doubts that you have enough riding experience for understanding all these situations and responding correctly to them while driving a motorcycle.
+We have no doubts that you have enough riding experience in understanding all these situations and responding correctly to them while driving a motorcycle.
 But we have concerns for people driving toward you.
-According to Thai Road Foundation and Road Safety Watch Network statistics, 35% of the motorcycle owners do not have driving license.
+According to Thai Road Foundation and Road Safety Watch Network statistics, 35% of the motorcycle owners do not have a driving license.

 So, be careful and attentive on the roads of Thailand.
 In addition, please do not forget to study the traffic regulations in Thailand.